-Say, ABC Inc has a hub of factories all over the country.
+ABC Inc has a hub of factories all over the country.
 It carries the risk of damage to the factories due to any act beyond their control.
 It wishes to take insurance from insurance company A. Company A assumes the risk & receives a premium of $ 5 crores.
 Company A considers the proposal to be riskier & hence already entered with Company B for 60% reinsurance.
-In such a case, Company A will pay Company B $ 3 crores for the reinsurance risk assumption.
-After a few years, in case the risk triggers, Company A will first recover 60% claim amount from Company B.
+Now, Company A will pay Company B $ 3 crores for the reinsurance risk assumption in such a case.
+After a few years, if the risk triggers, Company A will first recover the 60% claim amount from Company B.

 Types of Reinsurance